yt22-orb/home-server/README.md

-# home-server

 🏠 Home Server Setup

 A container-based personal cloud powered by Ubuntu Server, CasaOS, Nextcloud, Immich, AdGuard, Tailscale, and SSH

 📘 Introduction

-This project sets up a secure and extensible home server using Ubuntu Server, managed with CasaOS, and enhanced with private cloud tools such as Nextcloud, Immich, and AdGuard Home.
+This project documents the setup of a secure and extensible home server using Ubuntu Server, managed with CasaOS, and extended with services such as Nextcloud, Immich, AdGuard Home, and Tailscale for secure remote access.
-Remote access is enabled using Tailscale, and administrative control is available through secure SSH.
+SSH is used for administration, and all services run in Docker containers.

 📑 Table of Contents